All Episodes

 And I thought I would mention that.

-I just get a laugh out of this.
+I used to laugh out of this.

 Of all the things I said on Monday, some were brilliant, some were unique, some would have been worthwhile quoting in a news-related publication.